lizhengecon/ml4econ-course-blogdown/content/home/hero.md

 In this course you will:

-+ apply the best-practices for data science in the context of empirical research in economics.
++ apply best-practices for data science in the context of empirical research in economics.
 + develop an in-depth and practical knowledge of the challenges and opportunities that arise in applied empirical work involve high dimensional data.
 + explore whether techniques and insights from the world of ML can be integrated into applied empirical research in economics, and so, how?